The Horrors: V (2015–2020)

-Lout and Against the Blade (2021– )
+Lout and Against the Blade (2021)

 On 12 March 2021, the band released their third EP, Lout and released their fourth EP, Against the Blade, on 5 November 2021.
+The two featured the band performing in a techno-industrial style.
 The band announced on 16 November 2021 that keyboardist Tom Furse would not be performing live with the Horrors "for the foreseeable future," with Furse clarifying he would still contribute to their studio recordings.

+Night Life (2024–present)

+On 2 October 2024, the band shared a new song after three years since their Lout EP, "The Silence That Remains".
+It was released as the lead single off their upcoming sixth album, Night Life.
+It was released on 21 March 2025 via Fiction Records.
+The band's founding members Badwan, Hayward, and Webb were all involved in the making of the album, also featuring their new members Amelia Kidd on keyboards and backing vocals and Jordan Cook on drums.

 Side projects

-Webb and Tom Furse released an EP called Something Clockwork This Way Comes (2009) under their side project name Spider and the Flies, influenced by the experimental electronica of the BBC Radiophonic Workshop.
+Rhys Webb and Tom Furse released an EP called Something Clockwork This Way Comes (2009) under their side project name Spider and the Flies, influenced by the experimental electronica of the BBC Radiophonic Workshop.

 Badwan teamed up with ex-Ipso Facto member Cherish Kaya, calling themselves Lumina, to record a cover of the Black Lips song "I'll Be With You" (which appeared as a B-side on the Black Lips single "Drugs").
 Badwan formed Cat's Eyes with multi-instrumentalist, composer and soprano vocalist Rachel Zeffira, releasing the Broken Glass EP and self-titled full-length album in 2011, the soundtrack to The Duke of Burgundy in 2015, and Treasure House in 2016.

 In 2015, Tom Furse announced the 28 August release of his debut solo EP, Child of a Shooting Star, through the official Lo Recordings website.
 That same year he also released the library music compilation album Tom Furse Digs.
 His album Interludes was released in 2016, made in one week and using only the OP-1 synthesiser.
 Furse is also involved with MIEN, featuring members of The Black Angels, The Earlies, Swans and Elephant Stone, who released their self-titled debut album in 2018.